Bitshala-Classrooms/LBTCL-week-2-assignment/README.md

 - Grant execution permission to [test.sh](./test.sh), by running `chmod +x ./test.sh`.
 - Execute `./test.sh`.
 - The test script will run your script and verify the output.
 If the test script passes, you have successfully completed the challenge and are ready to submit your solution.

+> **Note:** There is a pre-cooked setup script available [here](./setup-bitcoin-node.sh) to download and start bitcoind.
+You may use that script for all local testing purposes.

 ### Common Issues
 - Your submission should not stop the Bitcoin Core daemon at any point.